firstbirdtech/emergence/README.md

         The name/path of the eMERGEnce config file inside the repository.
 Default: .emergence.yml
 ```

-An example run command might look like this (depending on the seleceted VCS type):
+An example `docker run` command might look like this (depending on the selected VCS type):

 ```
 docker run -v $HOST_DIR:/opt/emergence -it firstbird/emergence:latest \